AgentExpt: Automating AI Experiment Design with LLM-based Resource Retrieval Agent: Method

-\paragraph{Reasoning Chain} To unlock LLM reasoning and enable reasoning reranking based on interaction chains, we use GPT4o~\cite{gpt4o2024openai} to generate reasoning Chain trajectories.
-For each query and each candidate baseline \(b\), we enumerate chains of the form \(p \!\to\! d \!\to\! p' \!\to\! b\) and score each chain by
+-0.1in which supports baseline recommendation via $p\!\to\!d\!\to\!p'\!\to\!b$.
+Dataset recommendation is symmetric: $p\!\to\!b\!\to\!p''\!\to\!d$.
+We provide a detailed analysis validating the high coverage and selectivity of these chains in Appendix~\ref{sec:chain_analysis}. \paragraph{Reasoning Chain} To unlock LLM reasoning and enable reasoning reranking based on interaction chains, we use GPT-4o to generate reasoning chain trajectories.
+For each query and each candidate baseline \(b\), we enumerate chains of the form \(p \!\to\! d \!\to\! p' \!\to\! b\) and score each chain by -0.2in

-We retain only the three chains with the largest \(m_{D\!\to B}(d,b)\) per candidate baseline and expose these chains and their counts to the LLM as the primary evidence.
-Symmetrically, for each \emph{candidate dataset} \(d\), we enumerate \(p \!\to\! b \!\to\! p'' \!\to\! d\) and score by
+-0.1in We retain only the three chains with the largest \(m_{D\!\to B}(d,b)\) per candidate baseline and expose these chains and their counts to the LLM as the primary evidence.
+Symmetrically, for each \emph{candidate dataset} \(d\), we enumerate \(p \!\to\! b \!\to\! p'' \!\to\! d\) and score by -0.2in

-again keeping only the top three chains per candidate dataset.
-A teacher LLM (GPT-4o) is prompted to reason step-by-step and produce a final ordering, with instructions to rely primarily on the top-three chains and their co-usage metrics, thereby yielding interpretable reranking.

-\paragraph{ReRanker Training} To endow the LLM with interaction-chain reasoning, we finetune it as a listwise reranker via supervised finetuning (SFT).
+-0.1in again keeping only the top three chains per candidate dataset.
+A teacher LLM (GPT-4o) is prompted to reason step-by-step and produce a final ordering, with instructions to rely primarily on the top-three chains and their co-usage metrics, thereby yielding interpretable reranking. \paragraph{ReRanker Training} To endow the LLM with interaction-chain reasoning, we finetune it as a listwise reranker via supervised finetuning (SFT).
 Each training instance is a triplet \((Q, R, A)\): \(Q\) is the query, \(R\) is the chain evidence for each candidate (top-3 interaction chains with co-usage counts \(m_{D\!\to B}\) or \(m_{B\!\to D}\)), and \(A\) is the target reasoning chain ending with a normalized decision.
-The model takes \((Q, R)\) as input and is trained to generate \(A\) via token-level negative log-likelihood:
+The model takes \((Q, R)\) as input and is trained to generate \(A\) via token-level negative log-likelihood: -0.3in {

-At inference, given \((Q, R)\) the LLM outputs a brief justification and calibrated ranked list, from which we read off the final ranking.
+} -0.2in At inference, given \((Q, R)\) the LLM outputs a brief justification and calibrated ranked list, from which we read off the final ranking.